10 things to make you feel like you're living in HGTV's Smart Home

 Another thing you'll find throughout the HGTV Smart Home is smart lights.
 They appear in the great room, entryway, kitchen, media room, and patio, according to HGTV.
 If you're looking for bulb options, the best smart bulbs you can buy are the Philips Hue White and Color Ambiance A19 Starter Kit third-generation.
 The bulbs offer 16 million colors to choose from and you can control them remotely on your smartphone or tablet.
 Or, you can use your voice to adjust the lights since these bulbs work with Alexa, Apple HomeKit, and Google Assistant.

 Smart switches and dimmers can also help you control the lights without standing up and flicking a switch.
 We recommend the Lutron Caséta Smart Lighting Dimmer Switch Starter Kit, which is compatible with Alexa, Apple HomeKit, and Google Assistant.
 We found the app to be very easy to use and, unlike other options we tested, Lutron dimmers don't require a neutral power line.
 However, this system doesn't truly support three-way switches (where you have multiple switches for the same light).
+Instead, the company offers Pico wireless remote kits to mount its remotes over additional switch boxes.

 Get the Philips Hue White and Color Ambiance A19 Starter Kit third-generation on Amazon for $199.95